BGI-Qingdao/Circle-Map-cpp/README.md

                         Cluster reads that are K nucleotides appart in the same node.
 Default: 500

 Insert size estimation options:
   -ss , --sample_size   Number of concordant reads (R2F1) to use for estimating the insert size distribution.
+                        Default 100000
-Default 100000 -iq , --insert_mapq   Mapq cutoff for stimating the insert size distribution.
-Default 60 -sd , --std           Standard deviations of the insert size to extend the intervals.
-Default 5
+  -iq , --insert_mapq   Mapq cutoff for stimating the insert size distribution.
+Default 60

 Interval processing options:
   -m , --mean_is_size   mean value of insert size